colson0804/User-Perceived-Delay/README.md

 pip install mitmproxy
 ```

-3. Network Link Conditioner: YANG PLEASE FILL THIS IN
+3. Network Link Conditioner:
+You will need an Apple developer account to download it.
+Download at https://developer.apple.com/downloads/index.action?q=Network%20Link%20Conditioner#
-Control the bandwidth and other network condition.Download at https://developer.apple.com/downloads/index.action?q=Network%20Link%20Conditioner#
+Control the bandwidth and other network condition.

 4. Bro:
 Monitor all the traffic.